ssdasari777/student-depression-dl-model/README.md

 # Student Depression Prediction Using Deep Learning

+This project was completed as part of my academic coursework for the M.Sc. in Data Science program at FH Kiel, Germany.

-This project applies deep learning techniques to predict whether a student is experiencing depression, based on structured survey data.
+The goal of the project is to apply deep learning techniques to predict whether a student is experiencing depression, based on structured survey data.
 The model is trained on various academic, psychological, and lifestyle features to perform binary classification (Yes/No).

 ## Project Highlights